ajaydevarakonda7/hyperledger-course-notes/Chapter 1.md

 Block chain = chronological chain of blocks.
 Each block is timestamped.

 Chain Core, Corda, Quorum, and IOTA are examples of blockchains available.

+### Bitcoin block
+A Block has four pieces of metadata:

+1. The reference to the previous block
+2. The proof of work, also known as a nonce
+3. The timestamp
+4. The Merkle tree root for the transactions included in this block (Merkle tree is explained next).